-Our Sanctuary has re-opened its doors and is ready to welcome you back!
+Our Sanctuary is open and is ready to welcome you back!

 Our lush 27-hectare outdoor Sanctuary continues to play a vital role in connecting wildlife and nature with our community.
 The expansive ground provide an open-air safe haven for humans and animals alike and our conservation efforts are aimed to ensure that our Sanctuary and precious wildlife remain in place for generations to come.